North Korean defectors struggle adapting to life in the South | DW | 24.10.2021

 After fleeing the brutal North Korean dictatorship, defectors face tough challenges adjusting to their new home.
 Activists say Seoul should be doing more to help.

-More than 30,000 North Koreans have defected to the South since the 1990s famine, South Korea's Unification Ministry reports.
+More than 30,000 North Koreans have defected to the South since the famine in the 1990s, according to South Korea's Unification Ministry.
 The number of North Korean defectors dropped from more than 1,000 in 2019 to 229 last year, after the North brought in strict border controls to prevent spread of the coronavirus.

 Some North Koreans who successfully circumvent the tightened restrictions at the border will go on to face prejudice in the South.

-A study released in February by the Hana Foundation, a state-run organization that assists North Korean defectors with settling in the South, found that 17% of the 3,000 individuals polled said they had experienced discrimination over the previous 12 months.
+A study released in February by the Korea Hana Foundation (KHF), a state-run organization that assists North Korean defectors with settling in the South, found that 17% of the 3,000 individuals polled said they had experienced discrimination over the previous 12 months.

 Though that was down from the previous year, it pointed to prejudice in South Korean society against defectors from the North as ongoing.